isomerpages/gb-assist/_psg/2a-abssppv23-pkg-adv-3users.md

 - Made any payment to a supplier, vendor or third party in relation to the purchase/lease of the equipment
 - Signed any contract with a supplier, vendor or third party in relation to the purchase/lease of the equipment

-### Description

-ABSS premier is a full fledge and integrated accounting, sales, inventory and multiple-currency management solution.
-The bundled packages support cloud-based access and backup features.

 ### Mode of Payment
 Direct Purchase